roshande/pratham2/README.md

 # pratham_1
-pratham's first project to indroduce alphabets and numbers to children
+pratham's second project to indroduce preposition to children